Matthew Rolston

-Matthew Russell Rolston is an American artist, photographer, director and creative director, known for his lighting techniques and detailed approach to art direction and design.
+Matthew Russell Rolston is an American artist, photographer, director, creative director and educator, known for his lighting techniques and detailed approach to art direction and design.
 Rolston has been identified throughout his career with the revival and modern expression of Hollywood glamour.

-Rolston's career spans the areas of photography, film, creative direction, experiential design (including hospitality development), branding, product design, fine art, publishing and arts education.
+Rolston's career spans photography, film, creative direction, experiential design, hospitality development, branding, product design, fine art, publishing, and arts education.

 Photography career

 Born in Los Angeles, Rolston studied painting and drawing at the Chouinard Art Institute and Otis College of Art and Design, and in the Bay Area at the San Francisco Art Institute.
-He also studied drawing, photography and imaging, and filmmaking at ArtCenter College of Design in Pasadena, California.
-There, in 2006, he received an honorary doctorate.
+He also studied drawing, photography, imaging, and filmmaking at ArtCenter College of Design in Pasadena, California.
+ArtCenter awarded him an honorary doctorate in 2006.
 In 2025, ArtCenter conferred Rolston its Lifetime Achievement Award, placing him in the company of other prominent photography and fine art alumni, including the photographer Hiroshi Sugimoto, fine art documentarian Lee Friedlander, and multidisciplinary artist Doug Aitken.

-While still a student at ArtCenter, Rolston received an assignment from American artist Andy Warhol, for Warhol's celebrity focused Interview magazine, which served as his "discovery".
+While at ArtCenter, Rolston received an assignment from American artist Andy Warhol, for Warhol's celebrity-focused Interview magazine, which served as his "discovery".
 Thereafter, he began a successful career in photography.
 Rolston began shooting covers and editorial assignments for founding editor Jann Wenner of Rolling Stone, as well as for other publications such as Harper's Bazaar, Vogue, Vanity Fair, W and The New York Times Magazine.
-Rolston has completed thousands of photoshoots in his career, including over 100 covers for Rolling Stone.
+Rolston has completed thousands of photo shoots in his career, including over 100 covers for Rolling Stone.

-Rolston's images have been exhibited at institutions and museums in solo and group shows including Queer Lens: A History of Photography (with Baron Adolf de Meyer, Richard Avedon, Andy Warhol, Peter Hujar and others, curated by Paul Martineau), the J. Paul Getty Museum, Los Angeles (2025); Beauty CULTure (with Lauren Greenfield, Herb Ritts, Andres Serrano, Carrie Mae Weems and others, co-curated by Manon Slome and Kohle Yohannan), The Annenberg Space for Photography, Los Angeles (2011); The Warhol Look: Glamour, Style, Fashion (with Richard Avedon, David Bailey, Robert Mapplethorpe, Steven Meisel and others, co-curated by Mark Francis and Margery King), The Whitney Museum of American Art, New York (1997); and Fashion and Surrealism (with David Bailey, Horst P. Horst, Man Ray, Bruce Weber and others, curated by Richard Martin), FIT Gallery, New York, 1987 (traveled to the Victoria & Albert Museum, London, UK, 1988).
+Rolston's images have been exhibited at institutions and museums in solo and group shows including Queer Lens: A History of Photography, curated by Paul Martineau with work by Baron Adolf de Meyer, Richard Avedon, Peter Hujar, Andy Warhol, and others, at the J. Paul Getty Museum, Los Angeles, 2025; Beauty CULTure, co-curated by Manon Slome and Kohle Yohannan with work by Lauren Greenfield, Herb Ritts, Andres Serrano, Carrie Mae Weems, and others, at The Annenberg Space for Photography, Los Angeles, 2011; The Warhol Look: Glamour, Style, Fashion, with work by Richard Avedon, David Bailey, Robert Mapplethorpe, Steven Meisel, and others, curated by Mark Francis and Margery King, at The Whitney Museum of American Art, New York, 1997; and Fashion and Surrealism, curated by Richard Martin with work by David Bailey, Horst P. Horst, Man Ray, Bruce Weber, and others, at FIT Gallery, New York, 1987 (traveled to the Victoria & Albert Museum, London, UK, 1988).

-A series of monographs have been published of Rolston's works including:
+A series of monographs has been published on Rolston's works, including: